 For a short time in the ‘fifties, the goggomobil was assembled in Thistlethwaite St. Parts of this very small car, designed by Hans Glas in Germany, were imported by Bill Buckle.
 They were half the price of a Holden.
 The fibreglass bodies were made locally.
 It was moderately successful until the advent of the Mini.

 Montague is now dedicated to services to the motor car – car washing, car sales, car repair, crash repairs, car hire, car broking, car detailing.
 Had a crash?
 Chances are that in our area it will end up being repaired in Montague.
-A tally in July 2017 of 24 car related businesses.
+In July 2017 there were at least 24 car related businesses.

 The motor vehicle and all its needs is currently king in Montague.

 The Fishermans Bend vision imagines a hugely different future – 80% of all transport trips being made by public or active transport.

 Dan Hill from Arup, at a recent Living Cities Forum, painted a picture of this alternate future.
 Instead of seeing roads as fixed, an immutable feature of the urban landscape, he sees them as flexible.
 Rather than roads being used as quasi-carparks, he sees mobility as a service that can be provided more efficiently than with private motor vehicles.
 He anticipates transitioning away from car parking.
 The key is for autonomous vehicles to deliver their benefits publicly and collectively rather than just for individuals.